DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Internet Diffusion and Use’, p.
 42.

 [^119]: See for example: D. Bell, *Daughters of the Dreaming,*
-    Melbourne: Allen and Unwin, 1983.

-    G. Cowlishaw, ‘Infanticide in Aboriginal Australia’, *Oceania* 48.4 (1978): 262-283.

-    G. Cowlishaw, ‘Socialisation and Subordination among Australian Aborigines’ *Man* 17.3 (September, 1982): 492-507.

-    G. Cowlishaw, *Women’s Realm: A Study of Socialization, Sexuality and Reproduction Among Australian Aborigines,* PhD diss., University of Sydney, Australia, 1979.

-    A. Hamilton, ‘A Complex Strategical Situation: Gender and Power in Aboriginal Australia’ in N. Grieve and P. Grimshaw (eds) *Australian
+    Melbourne: Allen and Unwin, 1983; G. Cowlishaw, ‘Infanticide in Aboriginal Australia’, *Oceania* 48.4 (1978): 262-283; G. Cowlishaw, ‘Socialisation and Subordination among Australian Aborigines’ *Man* 17.3 (September, 1982): 492-507; G. Cowlishaw, *Women’s Realm: A Study of Socialization, Sexuality and Reproduction Among Australian Aborigines,* PhD diss., University of Sydney, Australia, 1979; A. Hamilton, ‘A Complex Strategical Situation: Gender and Power in Aboriginal Australia’ in N. Grieve and P. Grimshaw (eds) *Australian
-    Imjmen: Feminist Perspectives,* Melbourne: Oxford University Press, 1981.

-    P. M. Kaberry, *Aboriginal Women,* London: George Routledge and Sons Pty Ltd, 1939.
+    Imjmen: Feminist Perspectives,* Melbourne: Oxford University Press, 1981; P.M.
+Kaberry, *Aboriginal Women,* London: George Routledge and Sons Pty Ltd, 1939.

 [^120]: F. Merlan, ‘Gender in Aboriginal Society: A Review’ in R. M.